-- Belt-based secured using the vehicle's seat belts (see Installing Belt-based Child Restraint Systems on page 45). - ISOFIX secured to anchor bars built into the vehicle's seats (see Installing ISOFIX Child Restraint Systems on page 45).
+· Belt-based - secured using the vehicle's seat belts (see Installing Belt-based Child Restraint Systems on page 43).

+• ISOFIX/i-Size - secured to anchor bars built into the vehicle's seats (see Installing ISOFIX/i-Size Child Restraint Systems on page 43).

 Some child restraint systems can be installed using either method.
-Refer to the instructions provided by the manufacturer of the child restraint system for detailed installation instructions.
+Refer to the instructions provided by the manufacturer of the child restraint system to determine which installation method to use and for detailed installation instructions.

-In Model 3, belt-based child restraints can be installed in any rear passenger seat and ISOFIX systems can be installed in either of the rear outboard seats.
+In Model 3, belt-based child restraints can be installed in any passenger seat and ISOFIX/i-Size systems can be installed in either of the rear outboard seats.
 Specific details about the type of child restraint system that can be used in each seat is provided next.

-NOTE: ISOFIX is an international standard for integrated anchors used in passenger vehicles to attach child safety seats.
+NOTE: ISOFIX and i-Size are international standards for integrated anchors used in passenger vehicles to attach child safety seats.

-WARNING: Do not use ISOFIX anchors with child restraint system or booster seats that have an integral safety belt where the combined weight of the child plus the child restraint system exceeds 33 kg.
+WARNING: Do not use ISOFIX/i-Size anchors with child restraint system or booster seats that have an integral safety belt where the combined weight of the child plus the child restraint system exceeds 33 kg.